Ylvauk/Django-Spotify/README.md

 **You only have to do this step once.**

 ```
-mkdir main_app/templates
+mkdir main_app/templates/main_app

 ```

 Now that we have a template directory we can start to create our templates.
+Remember that we put them in a sub-directory named the same as our app so that identically-named templates don't get mixed up by Django.

-### 2. Create our Html file to be our rendered template.
+### 2. Create our HTML file to be our rendered template.

-Let's create the home template by adding a new html file within the templates directory.
+Let's create the home template by adding a new HTML file within the templates directory.

 ```
-touch main_app/templates/home.html
+touch main_app/templates/main_app/home.html

 ```

 Once you have created the template add some base html.

-In main_app/templates/home.html:
+In main_app/templates/main_app/home.html:

 ```
 <!DOCTYPE html>